 You have far higher chances of success if you are driving your company’s brand and communication strategy based on creating and harnessing your consumer’s emotion elicited by your brand.

-Even schools, colleges, government offices drive their campaigning based on the emotions of the consumers so that they can get in more people to work with them or to get more students in their campuses.
+Even schools, colleges, government offices drive their campaigning based on the emotions of the consumers so that they can get more people to work with them or to get more students on their campuses.
 The motive of marketing may be different, but everybody is targeting the emotions of the consumer.

 With such an extensive focus on emotion, the concern now is whether emotion can be extended as an effective tool outside the personal sphere too?
 If some company is selling technical goods or services, then can it play on the emotional side of their consumer!
 Will it draw the same result?
 The answer is yes.
 Your audience group might change, but they are still human.
 Therefore, companies building a connection with its customers definitely benefit from that.